The following is a list of frequently asked questions (FAQs). To read the answer to each question, please click on the question.

 Do I need a referral?

-Your insurance may require you to obtain a referral in order to be seen in our office.
+A referral is required in order to be seen in our office.
 Referrals must be in our office and up-to-date prior to being seen, so please contact your primary care provider to obtain one prior to your visit as we cannot see you without a referral.